 I love crafting and decided I needed to spice up my home with some DIY Valentine Decorations.
 To start with, I made this DIY Valentine Wreath!
 It was easy to whip up and it turned out sooo cute!

 Since we didn’t do a whole lot of Christmas decorating around here, I thought I’d make a fun Valentine’s Day wreath to make my house look a little more festive.
-I originally planned to hang this on my front door, but since we got 15 inches of snow over the weekend and since it’s been blowing like crazy, I decided to spruce up my sewing area instead.

 This wreath is super easy to make and can be customized to fit any holiday.
 All of my embellishments are pinned on using Pearlized Ball Head Straight Pins.
 You could also use hot glue or spray adhesive to attach embellishments.